Dudlushka/Remarkable_TypeFolio_Pretender/README.md

 in this initial version,
-it only accepts 'a','b','c','A','B','C' and  ('d' = enter) characters from the serial console. ...'Cause I was lazy to fill up all the fields of the lookup table.
+it only accepts 'a','b','c','A','B','C' and  '0'-'f' characters from the serial console. ...'Cause I was lazy to fill up all the fields of the lookup table.
 The lookup table contains the "inverse" of the lookup table found in the RM2 code

 One Keypress byte looks like this: